systemnate/systemnate.github.io/_posts/2022-06-10-first-post.markdown

 others find it helpful.

-One thing I'm doing right now to help grow as a developer is to read a bunch of the most influential books in my field.
+One thing I'm doing right now to help grow as a developer is to read a bunch of the most influential books in software development and think about any apply those ideas to my everyday life as a developer.
 Some of these books I've read earlier in my career and others will be entirely new for me.
 This blog will hopefully help me actively read the ideas in these books rather than just passively shuffling through them.

 The first book in the cycle is "Growing Object-Oriented Software, Guided by Tests" by Steve Freeman and Nat Pryce.
 The book is popularly known as "GOOS."
 I